 In winter, on your soft couch by the fire, full of food, drinking sweet wine and cracking nuts, say this to the chance traveler at your door: `What is your name, my good friend?
 Where do you live?
 How many years can you number?
 How old were you when the Persians came?

-In these lines, Xenophanes crafts an expression concerning the most common of human experiences: intense suffering.
-Fragment 22 is thought to refer to the Median invasion of Ionia in 546/5 BCE (which displaced many and destroyed countless lives).
-The Persian invasion was a devastating and catastrophic event in the lives of the Ionian Greeks who lived through it but, rather than focus on the obvious or extol the virtues of the fallen, Xenophanes, in a single question, asks his readers to remember the event for themselves.
+Fragment 22 is thought to refer to the Median invasion of Ionia in 546/5 BCE which displaced many and destroyed countless lives.
+It has also been interpreted to reference to Persian Invasion of Greece in 480 BCE by Xerxes I (r.
+486-465 BCE) of the Achaemenid Empire (c.
+550-330 BCE) who was defeated in 479 BCE but at the cost of an immense loss of life.
+The earlier Median and later Persian invasions were catastrophic events in the lives of the Greeks who lived through it but, rather than focus on the obvious tragedy or extol the virtues of the fallen, Xenophanes, in a single question, asks his readers to remember the event for themselves.
 As every generation, in any culture, has their own 'Persian Invasion’, this fragment, like many of those of Xenophanes, still resonates today.